just-buildsystem/justbuild/share/man/just-serve-config.5.md

    **`serve`**.
    For subkey *`"address"`* the value is a string specifying the remote execution address in a NAME:PORT format.
+   For subkey *`"client address"`* the value is a string specifying the remote execution address used by the client in a NAME:PORT format.
+If not provided, it defaults to *`"address"`*.
    For subkey *`"compatible"`* the value is a flag which specifies whether the remote endpoint uses the original remote execution protocol.
    If the key *`"execution endpoint"`* is given, the following three keys will